 The excitement was palpable at the Toronto Congress Centre on the opening day of the 2024 Skills Ontario competition.

-Scores of high school students rushed from information booth to information booth of the various organizations, companies and post-secondary institutions had set up to show off what they offer for those looking to explore a career in the skilled trades and technologies.
+Scores of high school students rushed from information booth to information booth that the various organizations, companies and post-secondary institutions had set up to show off what they offer for those looking to explore a career in the skilled trades and technologies.

 Humber’s booth proved to be quite popular with exhibits highlighting the innovation of the various programs on display.
 For example, visitors and participants played a video game designed by Humber’s Game Programming students, explored how virtual reality is being used in Interior Design, built hula hoops using plastic piping and tried the climbing apparatus arborists use to access trees.